almagyabin/IS-477-Group-Project/docs/analysis_visualization.md

 # Analysis and Visualization

 Research Question 1:
-"What is the most common user rating score?"
+"What is the most common user rating score assigned to anime?"

 Method:
 - Computed mode of the score_csv column.